 Fruit

-Good choices include applesauce or fruit canned in juice.
-Avoid pulpy citrus fruits and juice, like orange juice or lemonade.
-Don't give your sick child any thick-skinned fruit like apples or pears.
+Good choices include applesauce, bananas or fruit canned in juice.
+Avoid pulpy citrus juices, like orange juice or lemonade.
+Avoid the skins of fruits.

 Milk

-It is wise to avoid dairy when diarrhea is an issue.
-One exception is yogurt, particularly if diarrhea is caused by antibiotic use since the beneficial probiotics in the yogurt may help improve intestinal flora.
+You may want to avoid dairy when diarrhea is an issue.
+One exception is yogurt, particularly if diarrhea is caused by antibiotic use.
+The beneficial probiotics in the yogurt may help improve intestinal flora.

 Protein Sources